 Small businesses account for over 60% of net new jobs in the United States.
 The economy depends on the health and vitality of business owners and their companies.
 As the crisis caused by COVID-19 hopefully abates, small businesses will require capital to form, to operate, and to grow.
 As lenders begin to scale up their activity, forward-thinking leaders will be wise to consider how they can evaluate borrowers in a more complete and nuanced way.
 This is essential for making capital available for business while also managing risk in an ever more volatile world.

-Through analyzing an expanded set of data, over a longer period of time, in greater detail, lenders can make high-quality decisions.
-If they can do this in an efficient and automated way while maintaining a pleasant customer experience, significant value will be created for lending companies, small businesses, and the overall economy.
+Through analyzing an expanded set of data, over a longer period of time, in greater detail, small business lending companies can make high-quality decisions.
+If they can do this in an efficient and automated way while maintaining a pleasant customer experience, they can hone in on the keys to successful small business lending and create significant value for themselves, small businesses, and the overall economy.